TP2.png

 It takes around 1.5 pounds of wood to make a single roll.
 One tree produces about 1500 rolls of toilet paper per World Atlas

-Earth911 estimates that 26.4 million metric tons of this greenhouse gas is released annually, which equates to roughly a quarter of all the carbon emissions from every car and truck in the U.S. in 2019.
+Every year, logging in Canada’s boreal forest sends a shocking amount of carbon dioxide into our atmosphere.
+Earth911 estimates that 26.4 million metric tonnes of this greenhouse gas is released annually, which adds up to roughly a quarter of all the carbon emissions from every car and truck in the U.S. in 2019.

 Energy’s role in TP production